-Now is the time to plant bulbs for blooms all summer long, whether in flowerpots and window boxes or in the ground.
-From dahlias to elephant ears, a little preparation will provide beautiful, long-lasting color in your space.
+Spring is the best time to plant bulbs, whether in flowerpots and window boxes or simply in the ground.

 - Plant Thomas Edison dahlias indoors six weeks before the last frost or plant outside in full sun to part shade.
 Dahlias make great cutting flowers.

 - Colorful Caladiums thrive in hot, humid weather in part or full shade.
-Plant after soil temperatures reach 70 degrees Fahrenheit.
+Plant in late spring when soil temperatures reach 70 degrees Fahrenheit.

 - Carefree Blazing Stars attract butterflies.
 Plant in areas with full sun to part shade in early spring as soon as soil can be worked.
 These perennials return again and again.